-NPS (Net Promoter Score) is used by lots of companies.
-And one of the questions that I seldom get asked by businesses that have implemented NPS is, "Shall we make our NPS-score public?".
-How many companies are you aware of that publish their NPS-scores?
+Lots of companies use NPS (Net Promoter Score).
+One of the questions that I seldom get asked by businesses that have implemented NPS is, "Shall we make our NPS-score public?".
+How many companies are you aware of that publish their NPS scores?

-To answer that, I intend to cover all the advantages of publishing your NPS-score.
-By publishing, I mean, that you make your NPS score public, e.g. by posting it on your website or sharing it publicly online.
-I strongly recommend that you show the NPS to your customers and your employees regularly.
-Later on, you can add suppliers and interested parties, e.g. Board of Directors and investors.
+To answer that, I plan to cover all the advantages of publishing your NPS score.
+By publishing, I mean you make your NPS score public, e.g. by posting it on your website or sharing it publicly online.
+It would be best for you to show the NPS to your customers and employees regularly.
+Later, you can add suppliers and interested parties, e.g., the Board of Directors and investors.

 You practice openness and transparency.

-Can serve as a competitive advantage, and make your company stand out from the competition.
+It can serve as a competitive advantage and make your company stand out.

-Disclosing your NPS-score, along with a credible and compelling brand promise, will communicate that your words align with your actions.
+You can discard your NPS score and a credible and compelling brand promise that your words align with your actions.

 In a good way, you will put pressure on your own company.